 All students participating in a USD semester or short-term study abroad program are covered by international health insurance through ACE/EuropAssist.
 This insurance functions mainly through reimbursement (if the costs are low).
-There is also a $100 deductible per illness/injury.
-An outline of the ACE/EuropAssist medical insurance policy will be provided to all students participating in one of its study abroad programs, along with an identification card and claim form.
+There is NO deductible per illness/injury.
+An outline of the ACE/EuropAssist medical insurance policy will be provided to all students participating a study abroad program, along with an identification card and claim form.

 Students should feel free to contact ACE/EuropAssist if:

 - You require a referral to a hospital or doctor

 - You are hospitalized

 - You need to be evacuated or repatriated for medical or security reasons

 - You need to guarantee payment for medical expenses